the-catman/objectab/.github/README.md

 The type `number` in javascript includes many things, such as integers and floats, and ironically `NaN`.

-When storeData encounters an Integer or a Float, appends `13`.
-Then, it uses an ArrayBuffer to converse between a Float64Array and a BigUint64Array, essentially allowing us to convert the Float to a BigInt.
+* When storeData encounters an Integer or a Float, it checks whether `OAB_WRITER_STORE_FLOAT_AS_32` is set to true.
+    * If it is, it appends `13`.
+Then, it uses an ArrayBuffer to converse between a Float32Array and a BigUint64Array, essentially allowing us to convert the Float to a BigInt.
 Then, it stores the bigint as a vu.
-However, this process of conversion produces an extremely large number, so do be careful.
+    * Otherwise, it appends `14`.
+Then, it uses an ArrayBuffer to converse between a Float64Array and a BigUint64Array, and convert it to a BigInt.
+Then, it stores the bigint as a vu.

+    * Both these methods are quite intensive on space, so use them with care.
+        * Storing it as 64 bits is way more intensive, so do be careful!

 Example code: